desihub/imaginglss/model/README.rst

 Tractor, which are associated with each brick.

-The main way to access the DECALS imaging data is via DataRelease objects defined in "datarelease.py".
+The main way to access the DECALS imaging data is via DataRelease objects defined in :py:class:`model.datarelease.DataRelease`.
 Important attributes are

- - DataRelease.footprint : the survey footprint.
+ - :py:attr:`~model.datarelease.DataRelease.footprint` : the survey footprint.
- - DataRelease.brickindex: the Brick geometry (BrickIndex)
+ - :py:attr:`~model.datarelease.DataRelease.brickindex`: the Brick geometry (BrickIndex)
- - DataRelease.images    : the images released in the DR
+ - :py:attr:`~model.datarelease.DataRelease.images`    : the images released in the DR
- - DataRelease.catalogue : the imaging catalogue reported by tractor
+ - :py:attr:`~model.datarelease.DataRelease.catalogue` : the imaging catalogue reported by tractor

 The member methods are

- - DataRelease.readout   : reading out pixel value of an image for coordinates on the sky.
+ - :py:meth:`~model.datarelease.DataRelease.readout`   : reading out pixel value of an image for coordinates on the sky.

-Catalog information is handled by catalog.Catalogue, which stores the object catalogs associated with a data release.
+Catalog information is handled by :py:class:`model.datarelease.catalog.Catalogue`, which stores the object catalogs associated with a data release.
 The catalogs are contained in many small FITS files, but this class caches the information for speed and only columns that are accessed are loaded into memory.
 Use 'forget_cache.py' to clear this cache.

-The images are represented by imagerepo.ImageRepo objects.
+The images are represented by :py:class:`model.imagerepo.ImageRepo` objects.
 An ImageRepo object takes care of reading the image tile of a Brick.
 An image tile contains a padded region around the Brick, which is sometimes mentioned as a margin, a padding, or a bleeding region.